pism/pism/examples/ross/fracture/README.md

     $ ./run_frac_borstad.sh 4 105 0.6 1000 &> out.Mx105yr1000 &

-A FRACRATE is not needed in this empirical relationship.
+The choice of the FRACRATE is disregarded in this empirical relationship.